 The Detect function covers systems and procedures that help you monitor your environment and detect a security breach as quickly as possible.

 Microsoft 365 security solutions provide you with solutions that detect and protect against Anomalies and events in real time.
-Microsoft 365 security solutions offer advanced threat protection (see Figure 5.), security and audit log management, and application whitelisting to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.
+Microsoft 365 security solutions offer advanced threat protection (see Figure 5.), security and audit log management, and application control to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.
 Microsoft 365 has capabilities to detect attacks across these three key attack vectors:

 - Device-based attacks – Windows Defender Advanced Threat Protection provides near-instant detection and blocking of new and emerging threats using advanced file and process behavior monitoring and other heuristics.
 The Alerts queue shows a list of alerts that are flagged from machines in your network.